Australian electoral rolls

-A guide to finding information on electoral rolls.
+A guide to the Library's electoral roll resources

 Electoral rolls list people who are registered to vote at Commonwealth, state, territory and local government elections and referenda.
 Electoral rolls contain the name, address, occupation (omitted after 1983) and gender of each elector.
 They are often used by family historians and other researchers endeavouring to trace the names or addresses of people in the past or in the current day.